Auckland Transport offers a range of free bike skills training courses.

-If you haven't been on a bike for a while, or looking to develop your bike handling skills, then this relaxed practical session is for you.
+If you are new to riding, haven't been on a bike for a while, or looking to develop your bike handling skills, then this relaxed practical session is for you.
 It's for those getting on a bike for the first time, as well as anyone wanting to practice bike control, including using the gears and brakes, and will get you riding independently with confidence.

-3 hours beginning in an off-road environment before moving to shared paths and quiet local roads.
+3 hours beginning in an open court space before moving to shared paths and quiet local roads.

 Take your riding to the next level by embarking on shared paths and quiet roads.
 This course goes through how to choose safe routes, on-road bike handling skills and how to communicate with other path/road users.

-The course will start with practising some basic bike skills and a summary of the Bronze Bike Skills course, before heading out to explore the local area by bike.
-By the end of the session you can expect to have learned skills which you can utilise to ride anywhere in urban Auckland.
+The course will start with practising some basic bike skills and a summary of the Bronze bike skills course, before heading out to explore the local area by bike.
+By the end of the session you can expect to have learned skills which you can utilise to ride on shared paths and quieter roads.

-3 hours beginning in an off-road environment before progressing to busier roads.
+3 hours beginning on quiet local roads before progressing to busier roads and intersections.

-For those who have started biking on the road who would like some tips and pointers to enable you to ride more confidently and safely in heavier traffic.
+For those who already ride on the road who would like some tips and pointers to enable you to ride more confidently and safely in heavier traffic.

 2 hour workshop.